confluentinc/workshop-tableflow-databricks/labs/LAB2_cloud_deployment/LAB2.md

 By the end of this lab, you will have:

 1. **Multi-Cloud Infrastructure Deployment**: Use Terraform to automatically provision 40+ cloud resources across AWS, Confluent Cloud, and Databricks with proper security, networking, and integration
-2. **Infrastructure Validation**: Verify that all deployed resources are running correctly and accessible
-3. **Platform Integration**: Confirm that AWS, Confluent Cloud, and Databricks are properly connected and ready for data streaming
+2. **Platform Integration**: Confirm that AWS, Confluent Cloud, and Databricks are properly connected and ready for data streaming

 ### Prerequisites